opws/opws-dataset/docs/fields.md

 The URL of the page to create a new user account.

+## register.usability

+A space-separated token string describing how the password set UI differs from a form with a double-blind password field.

+Tokens:

+- "emailonce": requires email address to be entered once.
+- "emailtwice": requires email address to be entered twice.

 ## login.url

 The URL of the page to log in, as a user.